omar-abdelgawad/quick-sql-handbook/SQL.md

 query.
 This means that `WHERE` can't appear before `FROM`, `LIMIT` can't appear before `GROUP BY` and so on.

-The following image, which I found on Pinterest is a good demonstration of the writing order vs the execution order.
+The following image (Figure 4), which I found on Pinterest is a good demonstration of the writing order vs the execution order.

 ![SQL Order Of Execution](./assets/orderOfExecution.png)